wp-plugins/resident-population-in-italian-municipalities/readme.txt

 Put official data about resident population in italian municipalities directely from ISTAT, the italian statistical office

 == Description ==
+Put on the sidebar official data about resident population in italian municipalities.
+Data come in real time from statistics italy (ISTAT - demo.istat.it)

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `istat.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the widget to your sidebar from Appearance->Widgets
-4. Configure the widget putting the official six digits municipality code (or 3 digits for province code, 2 digits for region code)
+4. Configure the widget putting the official six digits municipality code (or 3 digits for province code, 2 digits for region code) Es: 058091 is the code for Rome, while 058 is the code for the Province of Rome.
+You can put also a 2 digit code, for instance 12 for the Region "Lazio".

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

 = Where do you can find all official italian municipalities codes? =